 8.30am to 3.10pm daily.
-Students are welcome to read, play chess or work quietly before school, most recesses and most lunch times.
+The library is open before school, at recess and at lunch where students are welcome to read, work on jigsaws, play chess or work quietly.
+There is no eating in the library.

 Our collection